SSWConsulting/SSW.Rules.Content/rules/keep-tasks-handy-for-calls/rule.md

 2. **Add Tasks:** Enter all your tasks, deadlines, and priorities into the Loop component
 3. **Copy Loop URL to Teams Tab:** Dedicate a tab in a chat | copy URL | rename tab
 4. **Regular Updates:** Regularly update the status of your tasks in the Loop component to keep it current
-5. **Instant Access:** Ensure the Teams Tab with the Loop component is easily accessible so you can quickly pull it up when your manager calls
+5. **Instant Access:** Ensure the Teams Tab with the Loop component is easily accessible so you can quickly pull it up when your Manager calls

-By maintaining an organized and up-to-date task list in Loop, you will always be prepared to provide a comprehensive status update to your manager.
+By maintaining an organized and up-to-date task list in Loop, you will always be prepared to provide a comprehensive status update to your Manager.
 This not only helps in staying productive but also demonstrates your organizational skills and reliability.